krisatjamf/dhcpd2nsd/README.md

 you will need to modify the script to point to the zone file you want populated, the script will add the hosts to that domain.

 the script uses a slightly modified TTL (59 seconds less than the zone default) to mark hosts that it has populated

+note: the script will also delete any enteries with a matching TTL who's lease or reservation is no longer valid.